-Jennifer Eskridge - Westmont Class of 2005: Jennifer was in Uganda with Samaritan’s Purse and living in Lira and visiting rual sites and Kampala.
+Jennifer Eskridge - 2005: Jennifer was in Uganda with Samaritan’s Purse and living in Lira and visiting rural sites and Kampala.
 It was an internship which allowed her to complete her required field work for her MPH at UCLA.
-She was working with the HIV/AIDS program in Lira doing health education with youth, a photography and story-writing project, grant writing, and working with other NGO’s.
-She returned to Los Angeles in January 2008.

 Kristin Moll Flynn - 2002: Kristin is the Chief Human Resources Officer for Sierra Vista Regional Medical Center in San Luis Obispo.
 I am afforded the opportunity to work with a wide range of people and consider myself fortunate to have this career.
 My sociology background was so instrumental in bringing me to where I am today.

 Christen Krogh - 2001: Christen currently teaches and runs the Center for Therapeutic Education at San Marcos High School in Santa Barbara.
 She worked at Devereux for four years while completing her Masters and Credential from UCSB.